Rebeca Bollinger | Jon Brunberg | Anthony Discenza | Scott Hug | Loren Madsen | Michael Najjar | Adrien Segal

-The ongoing dialogue between the digital and physical worlds provides the backdrop for Data Deluge, an exhibition that presents a selection of sculpture, furniture, painting, photography, video, sound and works on paper by artists who shape Web-based and software-generated data into art.
-The exhibition, curated by Rachel Gugelberger and Reynard Loki, takes its name from the title of a 2010 special report published by The Economist that observed the emergence of “a new kind of professional…the data scientist, who combines the skills of software programmer, statistician and storyteller/artist to extract the nuggets of gold hidden under mountains of data.”
+Data Deluge was a multidisciplinary group exhibition that presented a selection of sculpture, furniture, painting, photography, video, sound and works on paper by artists who shape Web-based and software-generated data into art.
+The exhibition, curated by Rachel Gugelberger and Reynard Loki, takes its name from the title of a 2010 special report published by The Economist that observed the emergence of “a new kind of professional…the data scientist, who combines the skills of software programmer, statistician, and storyteller/artist to extract the nuggets of gold hidden under mountains of data.”

-Data Deluge features work by Rebeca Bollinger, Jon Brunberg, Anthony Discenza, Scott Hug, Loren Madsen, Michael Najjar and Adrien Segal that communicates a wide range of concerns, from the development of the world’s stock market indices to terrorist-related deaths, from national water use statistics to male responses to photographs of women in online chat groups.
-Newly created commissions by Jennifer Dalton, Roberto Pugliese and Anna Von Mertens tap into the unique characteristics of Texas, and Marfa in particular, with a sensitivity to minimalist forms, local weather conditions, the tourism industry and oil.
+Data Deluge featured work by Rebeca Bollinger, Jon Brunberg, Anthony Discenza, Scott Hug, Loren Madsen, Michael Najjar and Adrien Segal.
+All the work in the show was a visual representation of a body of data ranging from the development of the world’s stock market indices and terrorist-related deaths to national water use statistics, and male responses to photographs of women in online chat groups.

-Be sure to listen to the Talk at Ten interview with curators Rachel Gugelberger and Reynard Loki on Friday, 2 March 2012 at 10 am.
-Listen on KRTS Marfa Public Radio 93.5FM or streaming live on www.marfapublicradio.org.
+Listen to the West Texas Talk interview with curators Rachel Gugelberger and Reynard Loki on KRTS Marfa Public Radio 93.5FM.